What is Dermatology?

 Rashes can appear on a patient’s skin as a result of many different medical problems.
 Rashes occur when the skin is inflamed or swollen and change the color or texture of the skin.
 We treat a variety of rashes or conditions that cause rashes including contact dermatitis, allergic rashes, seborrheic dermatitis, viral or bacterial skin conditions, systemic diseases, sun or heat rashes, and stress rashes.

 Warts are a skin condition that appears as small skin growths on the surface of the skin.
 These growths can vary in color, size, and be flat or raised.
 Warts are a result of an infection from a strain of HPV, human papillomavirus.
 Patients can be spread warts through direct skin contact and those with weakened immune systems are more susceptible to them.
 A majority of wart types disappear on their own but those that do not can be treated with medication or removed.

 Choosing a Board Certified Dermatologist

 In order to properly care for your body, it is important to find the support of a qualified physician.
 Board-certified dermatologists complete extensive schooling and training in order to provide the best care to patients of all ages.
-At Signature Plastic Surgery, we are proud to offer dermatology services from a member of The American Academy of Dermatology, Dr. Alexandria Booth.
+At Signature Plastic Surgery, we are proud to offer dermatology services from a member of The American Academy of Dermatology.
 For more information on board-certified dermatologists visit The American Academy of Dermatology website or view their informational PDF.